deveshgupta12/sgv_hostel_app/docs/docs_mongodb_setup.markdown

 # MongoDB Setup

-Instructions for setting up MongoDB for the hostel management app.
+Instructions for setting up MongoDB for the SGV hostel app.

 1. Install MongoDB if not already installed.
 2. Start MongoDB server: `mongod`